apache/incubator-xtable/README.md

 2. Build the project using `mvn clean package`.
 Use `mvn clean package -DskipTests` to skip tests while building.
 3. Use `mvn clean test` or `mvn test` to run all unit tests.
 If you need to run only a specific test you can do this by something like `mvn test -Dtest=TestDeltaSync -pl core`.
-4. Similarly use `mvn clean verify` or `mvn verify` to run integration tests.
+4. Similarly, use `mvn clean verify` or `mvn verify` to run integration tests.

 # Style guide
 1. We use [Maven Spotless plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) and